By Tim Lambert

 Lancaster in the 21st Century

 The University of Cumbria was founded in Lancaster in 2007.
 Today Lancaster is a prosperous town.
-The population of Lancaster is 52,000.
+In 2022 the population of Lancaster was 52,000.